 - It’s easy to install.

-- Water collects on top of the tarp from time to time, so maintenance can be a chore, especially for those that live in wet or snowy regions.
+- Water collects on top of the tarp occasionally, so maintenance can be a chore, especially for those living in wet or snowy regions.

 - Not as durable compared to other pool cover options.